BFH92/vaccine_project/README.md

     There are two parameters  : the user reference & the vaccine_reference.

     example (depend on your db) :
+    methode POST
     http://localhost:3000/update-tracking?&user_reference=user403&vaccine_reference=MMRVXPR

     you could pass parameters through json too.

 * How to run Test :
-  1. disable/ comment the line "before_action :authenticate_admin!" on the top of vaccines &  countries controller to pass all the tests.
+  1. disable/ comment the line "before_action :authenticate_admin!" on the top of vaccines & countries controller to pass all the tests

   2. run $rspec (for all models & controllers)